raymondlouie/MPF-BML/README.md

 #### (1) Mutant Combining

 The purpose of this step is to reduce the number of states (resulting in a decrease in the number of couplings)  to achieve a balance between bias and variance.

-Usage:
+##### Usage

 `phi_opt = mutantCombining(msa_aa, weight_seq);`